 I hope you’ve found the step by step guide to eBay to Amazon Arbitrage useful.
-As I highlighted above, it is more than possible to scale the existing £73 per week I’m currently making to provide a reasonable income from Amazon to eBay Arbitrage.
+As I highlighted above, it is more than possible to scale the existing £73 per week I’m currently making to provide a reasonable income from this Amazon to eBay Arbitrage technique.

 Just to sum up, the various items you’ll need to sign up to set up Profit Scraper are as follows:

 - Sign up to an eBay seller account by using this link here.